sergei-grechanik/vim-terminal-images/README.md

     let g:terminal_images_auto = 0

-Or use `:TerminalImagesToggle` to toggle this behavior.
+Or use `:TerminalImagesEnable`, `:TerminalImagesDisable` or `:TerminalImagesToggle` to toggle this behavior.
 When automatic preview is disabled you can trigger it manually with `:TerminalImagesShowAll`.

+To enable or disable the plugin for the current buffer only, use `:TerminalImagesEnableBuffer`, `:TerminalImagesDisableBuffer`.
+Note that buffer settings has a precedence over the gloabl one.
+To clear the buffer setting in favor of the global one, use `:TerminalImagesUnletBuffer`.

 To hide images in the current buffer use `:TerminalImagesClear`.
 If you think some of the images failed to upload correctly, use